TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- doesnt the joined player reinfer twice? once on load, another time on shall reinfer

 - 2 seconds longer freeze time
-- autoswitch on weapon drop
-	- this can be done gui-side when post solving the drops
 - autoswitch on empty ammo

 - (Shuncio) some possible crash before start of the next round